-Additive manufacturing, or 3D printing, is widely recognised as a new industrial revolution in the manufacture of components and products.
+Additive manufacturing, or 3D printing, is widely recognised as a new industrial revolution1 in the manufacture of components and products.
 There are, however, some issues that are not due to the technique but due to the inconsistency of the metal powders available as starting material.

-Additive manufacturing (AM) or 3D printing involves the product being fabricated layer by layer from a computer-aided design (CAD) model.
+Additive manufacturing (AM) or 3D printing involves1 the product being fabricated layer by layer from a computer-aided design (CAD) model.
 The manufacture of a metal object using ED printing can be accomplished in two simple alternating steps: These are:

 - The deposition of a thin sheet of metal powder to form a powder bed

 - Sintering to fuse the particles together using heat